JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 	- A session header, including a timestamp (useful for adding a short note about your system configuration later on)
 - For each benchmark run:
 	- The command line options passed to the X-Plane binary
-	- Information about the device and driver versions used, extracted from X-Plane's log file
+	- Information about the device and driver versions used, extracted from X-Plane's log file (X-Plane 11)
 	- FPS test results, as extracted from X-Plane's log file
 * At the end of the session:
 	- X-Plane version and build number (from Log.txt)
 	- CPU model and reported frequency (from Log.txt)
+	- Information about the device and driver versions used, extracted from X-Plane's log file (X-Plane 12)
 	- System / Video RAM (from Log.txt)
 	- Screen resolution (from XRandr)
 	- Kernel name (from uname) / Displaymanager (from loginctl)